 As a producer, Sandra is deeply committed to mentoring, advocating, and creating opportunities for her fellow Latinx theater artists.
 Her ground-breaking YO SOLO Festival of Latino Solo Shows in 2012 was the first of its kind in the country.
 She co-curated Steppenwolf’s LookOut series during the run of her show La Havana Madrid, bringing dozens of Latinx artists to perform at Steppenwolf for the first time, and in the process, creating community and a cultural hub for Latinx Chicagoans.
 Saints and Sinners, her new storytelling and music series, is also an extension of her drive to create more opportunities for writers and performers of color and provide a space to cultivate connections and understanding.
-Her advocacy work also includes serving on the Actors’ Equity Association EEO Committee since 2005 and co-chairing their annual Spirit, A Celebration of Diversity for the last three years, as well as serving on the Latinx Theatre Commons advisory committee, a national advocacy organization for Latinx theater artists, since 2014.
+Her advocacy work also includes serving on the Actors’ Equity Association EEO Committee since 2005 and co-chairing their annual Spirit, A Celebration of Diversity, as well as serving on the Latinx Theatre Commons advisory committee, a national advocacy organization for Latinx theater artists, since 2014.